Ruekompa/owlphabet/README.md

 2. Tracking Credits - Artist own and or can belong to a project through track credits.
 Have a discussion.
 Should credits be through listing roles (writing, arranging, lyrics, instruments)

 ### Issues
-1. When users are uploading pjax doesn’t work for other users (allowing users to seamlessly play while browsing)
+1. On production only, when users are uploading pjax doesn’t work for other users (allowing users to seamlessly play while browsing)

-2. Multiple uploads take a while and the uploader disapears.
+2. On production only, multiple uploads take a while and the uploader disapears.
 They still continue but it might be easier to  do 1 or 2 at a time for now so it isn’t confusing to know when they succeed

 3. When User click play on a new Album it adds to the Playlist that exists instead of refreshing a new list